 It’s easy for toilet leaks to go undetected for a long time.
 To identify these leaks, remove the toilet tank lid, add a 5 to 10 drops of food coloring, then let settle for five minutes.
 Afterwards, look in the bowl.
 If the food coloring reached the bowl, then you have a leak.

-Check the amount of water coming out from each faucet by fully opening the faucet and catching all the water in a measuring container for 10 seconds, then shut the faucet off.
+Check the amount of water coming out from each tap by fully opening the tap and catching all the water in a measuring container for 10 seconds, then shut the tap off.
 Multiply the amount of water in the container by 6 to compute for the per-minute flow.
 You will need to buy a low-flow aerator if a faucet releases more than 2.5 gallons per minute.

 Reducing shower time can save a lot of water.
 Using the standard of 2.5 gallons per minute, reducing your shower use by 4 minutes can save you up to 3650 gallons in a year.